Phantomkeks/ideapad/README.md

 - Automatically Synchronise notes when Cloud Storage Provider is maintained (interval / program start sync)
 - Add Google Drive as Cloud Storage Provider
 - Use sync component of Quasar and cloud sync when on notes screen (also sync on start of app) (Pull-To-Refresh)
-- Add file input to cloud storage setting -> so the user can say where to put or where get the note file
+- Add file input to cloud storage setting -> so the user can say where to put or where get the note file from the cloud storage
 - Check import of duplicate ids
 - Add splash screen icons
 - Fix app icon
 - Export does not work on mobile
 - QA over i18n texts
+- Test drag and select / navigation into detail view which is not working every time

 ### Local Setup
 - Install [Quasar Framework](https://v1.quasar-framework.org/quasar-cli/installation)